Oakley School, Bishop's Tachbrook: History

 The school appointed its first headteacher Sarah Kaye in October 2022.

 Planning permission for the school site was given in 2019.
-Although originally expected to be open by 2023, work on the school site began on 12 December 2022, and is expected to be completed in 2024.
+Although originally expected to be open by 2023, work on the school site began on 12 December 2022.
+The school relocated to its permanent site, where it officially opened on 4 September 2024.

 Controversy

 The decision to delay the school's site opening by a year was met with anger from nearby residents, as many residents had moved to the nearby housing estate with the expectation of the school being ready for 2023.
 The school's solution to temporarily send pupils to a nearby school also drew criticism from residents, including a campaign group of over 200 parents and Labour Party Member of Parliament Matt Western, suggesting it could have a negative impact on their children's education and put pressure on nearby schools.

 Oakley School's lack of a sixth form also faced criticism.
 Parents feared there would not be enough sixth form placements for the area, although WCC was confident a new sixth form was not "urgently needed".